 Supramolecular Materials for Biomedical and Environmental Technologies is a research unit integrated in the Department of Chemistry.
-We carry out an intense research in the fields of supramolecular Chemistry and polymer science and their pharmaceutical applications (drug delivery vehicles, like cyclodextrins, gels and nanoparticles), materials science (nanocomposites and hydrogels), and in the modelling, design and optimization of reactors and sustainable processes from an application-oriented viewpoint.
+We carry out an intense research in the fields of Supramolecular Chemistry and Polymer Science and their pharmaceutical applications (drug delivery vehicles like cyclodextrins, gels and nanoparticles), Materials Science (nanocomposites and hydrogels), Cultural Heritage studies and, in the modelling, Design and optimization of Reactors and Sustainable processes from an application-oriented viewpoint.

-The members of the group are in charge of the subjects related to Physical Chemistry and Chemical and Environmental Engineering (degrees of Chemistry, Biochemistry, Environmental Sciences and Pharmacy), and committed to the didactics and divulgation of science.
+The members of the group are in charge of the subjects related to Physical Chemistry, Chemical and Environmental Engineering, Inorganic Chemistry and Materials Science (degrees of Chemistry, Biochemistry, Environmental Sciences and Pharmacy), and committed to the didactics and divulgation of science.

 In the news